Wednesday, July 25, 2012

 .

 You can't "learn" to sing like Rita Edmond.
-You either have it, or you don't, and there's only one or two lucky few in a generation who do - but Rita, like Sarah, is one of those lucky few.
-But don’t just take my word for it, go check her out for yourself and I’m sure you’ll agree with me that this competition was designed to find her, because she’s a once in a generation talent, and clearly the heir apparent to some of the greatest divas jazz has ever known.
+You either have it, or you don't, and there's only one or two lucky few in a generation who do - but Rita, like Ella and Sarah, is one of those lucky few.
+But don’t just take my word for it, go check her out for yourself and I’m sure you’ll agree with me that she’s a once in a generation talent, and clearly the heir apparent to some of the greatest divas that jazz has ever known.

 .

-Ms. Edmond submitted three submissions - ‘Here’s to Life,’ ‘This Can’t be Love,’ and ‘It Might As Well Be Spring’ - and each tune shows a different side of her tremendous, and still growing, musical personality.
+Along with this piece I'm attaching three links to make my point - ‘Here’s to Life,’ ‘Embraceable You' (Live at the Los Angeles County Museum of Art), and ‘It Might As Well Be Spring’ - and each tune shows a different side of her tremendous, and still growing, musical personality.

 .